znuta/book-api/README.md

 Environment Variables in Production
 In a production environment, securely set environment variables using a suitable method, such as through the hosting platform or a configuration file.

-# Build and run the Docker containers.

-docker-compose up --build